cBioPortal/cbioportal/docs/Import-the-Seed-Database.md

     > mysql --user=cbio_user --password=somepassword cbioportal  < seed-cbioportal_only-pdb.sql

+:information_source: please be aware of the version of the seed DB.
+If it is different from what the cBioPortal system is expecting, the system will at some point ask you to run a migration step.
+The system will automatically give you a clear message about this (with instructions) if a migration is needed.

 ## Drug-target and Clinical Trial Data

 Due to data provider specific restrictions on data re-distribution, the database setup, as outlined above, will lack some of the drug-gene relationships from specific data-resources and also all clinical trial information.
 If you would like to obtain the complete the data sets from these resources, we encourage you to take advantage of [PiHelper](http://bitbucket.org/armish/pihelper) for aggregating drug-target associations and [NCI's Data Dissemination Program](http://www.cancer.gov/publications/pdq), PDQ, for clinical trials data; and use the corresponding data importers, `importPiHelperData.sh` and `importClinicalTrialData.pl`, that are distributed as part of cBioPortal.